RICHARD T. MATTHEWS

 Admissions

 Holland frequently participates in various professional and philanthropic organizations and activities.
 He has serves on the Tennessee Trial Lawyers Association (TTLA) Board of Governors.
-Holland has also served on committees with the Tennessee Bar Association, Young Lawyers Division, where he served on the State High School Mock Trial Competition Committee and Continuing Legal Education Committee.
+Holland has also served in the past on committees with the Tennessee Bar Association, Young Lawyers Division, where he served on the State High School Mock Trial Competition Committee and Continuing Legal Education Committee.
 Holland is also an active member with the American Association of Justice.

 PERSONAL